zenstackhq/zenstack-docs/docs/the-complete-guide/part1/5-data-validation.md

 1. Access policies are usually defined regarding the current user, while validation rules are defined against the data itself.
 2. Access policies are mostly evaluated on the database side (through injection into Prisma queries), while data validation is evaluated entirely on the application side.
 3. Access policies govern CRUD operations, while data validation only covers "create" and "update" actions.
+4. Data validation only works with simple fields, not with relations.

 :::

 ### Field-Level Validation

 ZenStack provides a set of field-level attributes for defining validation rules.
-You can find the full list of such attributes [here](/docs/reference/zmodel-language#field-level-validation-attributes).
+You can find the full list of such attributes [here](../../reference/zmodel-language#field-level-validation-attributes).
 Here are a few usage examples:

 ```zmodel
 model User {